5 Things I’ve Learned About Boys and Minecraft

 No boy wants to feel judged.
 Every boy wants to feel empowered and mature.

-Click here to find out more about NGM Boys Club.
+Click here to find out more about NGM Alliance.

 Getting to know Minecraft is a way for us to strengthen trusting relationships with our boys.
 If you can start proving to a kid when he’s 11 that you are willing to put in the work to understand him and his interests, experiences and mistakes; you build trust that will pay off when he’s 15 and going through things that have higher stakes than a Minecraft build.